Living In London: Is It Worth The Cost?

 North Greenwich on the Greenwich peninsula is where you find some of the most iconic sights of modern London: the white dome of the O2, a famous concert venue, the glass-fronted North Greenwich Tube Station, and the Emirates Air Line cable car across the River Thames to the Royal Docks.

-It’s a good area if you work in Canary Wharf as it’s just one stop away on the Jubilee line or if you often travel internationally as London City Airport is nearby.
+It’s a good area if you work in Canary Wharf as it’s just one stop away from the Jubilee line or if you often travel internationally as London City Airport is nearby.

 London areas to avoid